 A Guide to English Language Schools

-With so many English schools offering courses, it can be difficult to decide which one to choose.
-While there are many factors to consider, ICOS has provided some key points to take into account when choosing an English school.
+With so many English language schools offering courses in Ireland, it can be difficult to decide which one to choose.
+This section provides some practical tips, advice, and information which you should consider when choosing an English language school.

 Choosing an English Language School

+- Research.
 You should research different schools.
 Look at the comments on Facebook and Google Reviews to see what are people saying.
-Look at the school's website to find out more information about the teachers, the classrooms and the extra curricular activities.
+Look at the school's website to find out about the teachers, the classrooms and the extra-curricular activities.

+- Learner Protection.
 Find out what Learner Protection the school has.
 This will protect you if the school closes down.